NM711/GolosinaLangTS/readme.md

 ## What is a prototype oriented language?

-A prototye oriented language is a programming language, that aims to achieve Object Oriented Programming through the **Prototype** rather than the class.
+A prototye oriented or prototype based language is a programming language that aims to achieve object Oriented Programming through the **Prototype** rather than the traditional class.
-The class is simply a blueprint for an object, a prototype is simply an object that is a parent to a derived object.
-The main takeway is that prototypes thrive at runtime, and classes do not.
+In many languages classes exist to be *blueprints* or *factories* of a to be *instance* of an object.
+In prototype oriented languages this concept of segregation between a "blueprint" and "instance" does not exist, rather the only thing that exists at runtime is the instance.
+For those who like classes though, like in any prototype oriented language there is ways to mimic class behaviour, which I will attempt to detail below.

-## Why is Golosina prototype based rather than class based like traditional languages like java?
+## Why is Golosina prototype oriented rather than class oriented like traditional languages like java?

-One reason which is selfish is due to the ease and simplicity of the actual implementation of the prototype/prototype chain within the interpreter.
-Another reason which may actually be valid for the end user is that, prototype based languages are extremely powerful in the sense that you can create an entire class based system if the user wishes to (look at javascript and its class syntatic sugar), and if they dont they can use a language that is OOP that introduces less concepts.
-A perfect language for beginners I dare say, if I was a new programmer or a person who simply writes small scripts for automation, prototype based languages may be suitable to provide a gentle introduction to programming and the basics of OOP.
+One reason which is selfish is due to the ease and simplicity of the actual implementation of the prototype system within the interpreter.
+Another reason which may actually be valid for the end user is that, prototype oriented languages are extremely powerful in the sense that, anything you can do in a class oriented system can be done with prototypes alone.
+In later versions it could even be possible to implement class based syntatic sugar based on the prototype system under the hood (look at javascript and its class syntatic sugar).

-In traditional languages like Java, you may find more constructs that may be confusing for beginners.
+Golsoina being prototype oriented is a language that is ultimately still object oriented which introduces fewer concepts, this makes it a perfect language for beginners and experts alike, who wish to quickly write scripts.
+It is also suitable as an introductory language, for its simplicity and ability to gently introduce new users to the basics of programming and the object oriented paradigm, this may be more challenging to do as easily in more traditional object oriented languages due to the amount of constructs these languages have.

 # Examples